On configuration spaces of stable maps: Introduction

-\begin{remark} It will later be necessary to remember more structure and consider $\qmaps $ as a polyfold, which is an orbifold version of M-polyfolds, or with even more structure as a polyfold groupoid.
-The reader may refer to \cite{Hofer}, for definitions of polyfolds and some details of generalized Fredholm theory that will be strictly speaking necessary in the main argument. \end{remark}
+It will later be necessary to remember more structure and consider the spaces $\qmaps_n X$ as polyfolds, which is an orbifold version of M-polyfolds, or with even more structure as polyfold groupoids.
+In this case instead of saying that stable maps are smooth, we should instead require some regularity on the underlying continuous maps, for details see \cite[Section 1.1]{Hofer.GW}.

+For the definition and construction of these structures on spaces of stable maps of the kind we use, the reader is referred to Hofer-Wisocki-Zehnder \cite{Hofer.GW}.
+Although \cite{Hofer.GW} constructs polyfold structures on spaces of stable maps in a symplectic manifold, the construction clearly works word for word in the above setting.
+Although it might be at the moment mysterious why it is interesting.
+The present note is an attempt to explain this.

-\subsection{Product operation}
+\subsubsection{Product operation}